ibm-cloud-docs/mas-ms/ssp.md

     https://devops.maximo.com

+    If you are unable to login to the Self-Service Portal please see [Obtaining Access to the Access Management Tool](#obtaining-access-to-am-tool)

 2. Navigate to the Access Management Tool by selecting **Security** > **Access Management** from the applications menu.

     ![MAS-MS-CCC-Access-1](images/MAS-MS-CCC-Access-1.png "MAS-MS-CCC-Access-1"){: caption="Figure 1.
 Access Management Tool" caption-side="bottom"}